evangelistalab/forte/docs/source/methods/dsrg.rst

   - In step (1), the DSRG-MRPT2 ccvv amplitudes have the same expressions to those of MP2.
     This behavior is hard coded in :code:`proc/dsrg_fno.py` by the option :code:`CCVV_SOURCE`.

+  - If option :code:`THREEPDC` is set to :code:`ZERO`, 3-RDM will also be ignored for the 1-RDM build of DSRG-MRPT2.
+    The resulting quasi-natural orbitals are thus approximated, but the error is negligible.
+    This behavior can be changed by modifying :code:`max_rdm_level` in :code:`proc/dsrg_fno.py`.

   - Because the recommended flow parameter is different between MRPT2 and others, the flow parameter for MRPT2 related steps [i.e., (1) and (3)] is controlled by option :code:`DSRG_FNO_PT2_S`.